Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • Professional Fees – These fees cover licensed funeral directors and staff's expertise and assistance.

-• Preparation and Planning – The level of customization and detail in planning the funeral service, including coordination with clergy, musicians, or celebrants, can affect costs.
+• Preparation and Planning – The level of customization and detail in planning a funeral service, including coordination with clergy, musicians, or celebrants, can affect costs.

 • Government Fees and Permits – Charges for death certificates, permits, and other legal documentation vary by jurisdiction.